ekrolen/data-512-wildfire-project/README.md

 3. Copy or move the "Wildland_Fire_Polygon_Metadata.xml" into the "raw_data" folder of your repo.
 The Metadata file does not contain analyzable data, but is useful for understanding the raw data more thoroughly.

-4. Save your "USGS_Wildland_Fire_Combined_Dataset.json" file to the directory above your parent directory with the raw data, clean data, code etc. We used GitHub to manage code and the JSON is larger than their file systems will allow for.
-For this reason, we must reduce the data first, then save the data in an intermediate_data folder (output of data_acquisition code below).
+4. Save your "USGS_Wildland_Fire_Combined_Dataset.json" file to the directory above your project parent directory.
+We used GitHub to manage code and the JSON is larger than their file systems will allow.
+For this reason, we must reduce the data first, then save the data in the intermediate_data folder (see next step for data acquisition and filtering process).

-5. Scripts in the data_filtering.ipynb will require both the [Pyproj](https://pyproj4.github.io/pyproj/stable/index.html), the [geojson](https://pypi.org/project/geojson/) module and the wildfire user module.
+5. The data_acquisition script will require both the [Pyproj](https://pyproj4.github.io/pyproj/stable/index.html), the [geojson](https://pypi.org/project/geojson/) module and the wildfire user module from our class folder.
 Pyproj and geojson can be installed via pip.
 The wildfire user module should be downloaded from the course website, unzipped, and moved into the folder pointed to by your PYTHONPATH system variable.

 6. Run the data_acquisition script located in scr/ to select information on fires in 1963-2023 which were within 1250 miles from Pahrump, NV.

 7. Run the data_processing script located in scr/ to create the fire smoke estimators for Pahrump.
 Significant assumptions and judgements went in to defining and calculating the smoke estimates, these decisions are captured in the "Purpose" section of the script.

 8. If you're interested in understanding how well our smoke estimate compares to the EPA's Air Quality Index, check out the epa_comparison script in scr/.

+9. To create a prediction of future smoke, run the smoke_predictor script located in the scr/ folder.

+10. To visualize the number of fires occurring every 50 mile distance, total acres burned per year, and the fire smoke estimate vs AQI estimate please run the data_visualization script in scr/.